Guide to the Victorian State Election, 2018

-Welcome to my guide to the Victorian State Election, 2018.
+Welcome to the guide to the 2018 Victorian State Election.
 This guide aims to provide comprehensive coverage of the upcoming November 24 State Election in Victoria, including electorate profiles, details of candidates standing in each electorate, past election data and predictions.
 Please note that this guide is a work in progress and will be progressively updated in the coming months leading up to November.
-Use the links below to jump to the different sections of this page.
+Use the links below to navigate through the various sections of this guide.

 2014 First Preference Vote Percentage by Polling Place - a sortable spreadsheet of all polling places used for the 2014 Victorian State Election and the lower house primary vote of each party, ordered according to lower house electorate (note: requires Excel).